rremple/intervalidus/readme.md

   methods, including relative performance of experimental vs. non-experimental features.

-- There are sample JSON pickling subprojects `intervalidus-upickle` and `intervalidus-weepickle` which could be useful when managing Intervalidus data in a JSON data store (e.g. MongoDB) and/or serializing data through web services.
+- There are sample JSON pickling subprojects `intervalidus-upickle` and `intervalidus-weepickle` which could be useful when managing Intervalidus data in a JSON data store (e.g., MongoDB) and/or serializing data through web services.
   (There are many JSON frameworks, and one could use these subprojects as a starting point to add support for others.)

 Lastly, there is a context parameter component used to enable/disable experimental features (a.k.a., feature flagging)